developersIndia/website/.github/CONTRIBUTING.md

 2. Place proper comments wherever necessary.
 Some examples where you should definitely place comments are, complicated logic and/or blocks of code which requires further attention.
 3. Name variables verbosely.
 For example, be comprehensive like `event` instead of `e`.
 4. If you need a refresher on writing good, human-readable code, refer to the [Google Styleguide for TypeScript](https://google.github.io/styleguide/tsguide.html).
+5. Although not enforceable, we would also prefer it if you could name you `git` branches aptly.
+Here are some naming conventions you could use: `feature/issue-##` or `bug-fix/issue-##`.
+In doing so, at first glance it's more obvious than not, the said branch is related to a "_feature_" which has been detailed in "_issue-##_" where `##` is a number.

 So, with that concludes the section on "_How to contribute to the project?_".
 If you feel the section lacks something, please open an [Issue](https://github.com/developersIndia/website/issues/new/choose)/[Discussion](https://github.com/developersIndia/website/discussions) thread along with a referenced PR with the changes & updates.